 If you love banana bread but always want a little more, this coconut banana bread is it.
 Loaded with chopped nuts loads of dried coconut, this tropical treat is a fun twist on a classic recipe!

-This Chocolate Walnut Banana Bread is so delicious, moist and tender with a chocolatey and nutty flavor and wonderful aroma.
+This Chocolate Walnut Banana Quick Bread recipe is so delicious, moist and tender with a chocolatey and nutty flavor and wonderful aroma.
 Great as breakfast, dessert or mid-day snack.

 DELICIOUS RECIPES TO ENJOY PRODUCE TO ITS FULLEST ALL YEAR ROUND.
 SIMPLE AND DELICIOUS RECIPES MADE FROM SCRATCH FOR YOUR FAMILY AND YOUR GUESTS ALL YEAR LONG!

 FAST BREAD RECIPES